-All together, it is a solid setup and is what I would recommend if you are a heavier rider.
+Altogether, it is a solid setup and is what I would recommend if you are a heavier rider.

 One caveat: you need to be under 220 pounds.

-This bike gets mixed reviews.
+I’m giving this one mixed reviews.
 You’ll want to go over it with a wrench and tighten everything.
 It has a bad habit of developing loose pedals and the such like when you first get it.
 And, at only 85 pounds, it isn’t naturally as stable as some of the other bikes we have reviews.

 My recommendation is to spend the extra money and upgrade to the Weslo or the nicer Sunny model — unless you are a petite, lightweight, lady.
 In that case, enjoy your savings and get the workout of your life with this entry-level stationary fitness bike.

-I mean, for the price, you will rapidly pay yourself back working at home instead of paying for those indoor workout classes!
+I mean, for the price, you will rapidly pay yourself back working at home instead of paying for those workout classes!